cdslaborg/paramonte/install.config.md

     `openmpi`           | If the library is built for MPI parallelism using an OpenMPI distribution.
     `openmp`            | If the library is built for OpenMP parallelism.
     `serial`            | If the library is built for serial applications.

+>   **NOTE**
+>   The underscore prefix `_` is intentionally added to the ParaMonte output build directory `_bld`
+>   to make the folder easily identifiable, but more importantly, to readily distinguish and find
+>   the folder name within the library implementation among the myriad of other applications
+>   that use the same folder name without underscore for the application builds.

 ### `bench`